 - No fees

-- App has a conversational approach and offers to critique your spending and saving habits, encourage you to save, celebrate your wins, etc.
+- The app has a conversational approach and offers to critique your spending and saving habits, encourage you to save, celebrate your wins, etc.

 - No credit check